Radnom-g/ECS-Test/README.md

 System:
 - Something that processes the data in Components.
 - RenderingSystem grabs the Transform and Sprite components to determine where to render Sprites, and in what order.
+- TransformSystem caches world locations of entities and updates the world transforms of child entities
+- MovementSystem applies acceleration and velocity and repositions actors.
+- CollisionSystem checks the world for overlaps.

 World: